Embanking of the tidal Thames: Saltings

 Land on the river side of the wall was called the saltings, where spring tides deposited mud.
 Salting was itself valuable grazing land for sheep.
 Vegetation in the saltings protected the wall from wave attack; to enhance this protection, local people were sometimes banned from cutting reeds.
-Saltings — a natural form of flood defence — have now almost disappeared from the Thames owing to human intervention.
+Saltings—a natural form of flood defence—have now almost disappeared from the Thames owing to human intervention.

 Political consequences

-Medievalist Bryce Lyon argued that — as in other parts of Northwest Europe e.g. Flanders and Holland — the demand for motivated labour needed for land reclamation in the Thames marshes contributed to the rise of independent farmers and the decay of the feudal system.
+Medievalist Bryce Lyon argued that—as in other parts of Northwest Europe e.g. Flanders and Holland—the demand for motivated labour needed for land reclamation in the Thames marshes contributed to the rise of independent farmers and the decay of the feudal system.
 "This definitely is the case around the estuary of the Thames".

-The advancing head of the tide
+In response to the advancing head of the tide

 Today, the River Thames is macro-tidal at London Bridge, and is tidal as far upriver as Teddington Lock.
 This was not always so.

 In the last 6,000 years (at least) sea level in southeast Great Britain has been rising relative to the land, owing to sinking of the land mass by compaction, subaerial erosion, long-term tectonic movement and isostatic adjustment, as well as eustatic sea level changes and even human activity.
 According to one estimate it has been doing so at an average rate of up to 13–16 cm per century; the rate has not been constant, and there have been temporary reversals.
+Today "the mean sea level at the mouth of the estuary is rising relative to the land at about 30 cm/century and the mean high water level in Central London appears to be increasing at more than twice this rate".

 In the Roman period the London alluvial plain was an area of marsh dissected by creeks; the tidal limit may have been as far downriver as Crossness.
 On that estimate there would have been no tide at London Bridge at all.
 Gustav Milne thought there was a small tide at Londinium, falling back to nothing in the late Roman period.
 Research on this topic continues; it includes dating excavated wharves and tide mills by dendrochronology.

 While river-bank dwellers might be prepared to live with occasional storm flooding, tidal high water occurs twice every 25 hours or nearly so.
-Thus as the tidal head advanced — and the tidal range increased — there would have come a time when the water routinely overflowed or eroded the natural river bank unless artificial banks were made.
+Thus as the tidal head advanced—and the tidal range increased—there would have come a time when the water routinely overflowed or eroded the natural river bank unless artificial banks were made.

 At first, low walls sufficed (archaeologists discovered one embankment in north Kent had been only 1.2 metres high).
 As water levels rose over the centuries the walls were raised.
 Explained Flaxman Spurell: